-And if you're planning to start in the fall of 2020?
-You'll be well ahead of the game and can have your applications ready for submission as soon as schools begin accepting them next fall.
-You'll also have plenty of time for a retake if you need, or feel you can attain, a few more points!
+And if you’re planning to start in the fall the following year?
+You’ll be well ahead of the game and can have your applications ready for submission as soon as schools begin accepting them next fall.
+You’ll also have plenty of time for a retake if you need, or feel you can attain, a few more points!

 Admittedly, this may sound like somewhat self-serving advice: we’d certainly love to have you work with us, whether you take one of our Winter Full Length or Live Online LSAT classes (starting mid-December!), sign up for a tutoring package, or spend a few months using our On Demand LSAT Course.
 Nevertheless, even if you don’t spend another dime on prep, you should consider the January test to be a viable retake option if you believe there is any room for improvement.

 So let’s look a little more closely at why the January test is worth considering:

 It goes without saying that getting into law school is incredibly competitive, which means that you need the highest possible score you can get on the LSAT.
 The good news though is that it’s not as competitive as it used to be.
 Admissions officers dig deeper into the applicant pool than they used to, and some schools postpone extending offers of admission to all but the most qualified applicants until they have a better idea of who is actually applying.